 What is it?

-Bentley’s attempt to make a fast, pretty and affordable (OK, relatively affordable) GT car, that was enhanced last year with a new V8 engine option.
+Bentley’s attempt to make a fast, pretty and affordable (OK, relatively affordable) GT car, that was enhanced in 2012 with a new V8 engine option.
 At last broadening the model line-up, the new 4.0-litre motor has been co-developed with Audi but is thoroughly Bentley in its torque delivery, and is not only 10 per cent cheaper up front, it also goes 40 per cent further per gallon of fuel.
-There’s also a new Speed for 2013 too – this is also more efficient and, at 205mph, the fastest production Bentley ever.
+There’s also a new Speed too – this is also more efficient and, at 205mph, officially the fastest production Bentley ever.

 The V8 has only enhanced the Conti GT’s abilities.
 With 500bhp and, more significantly, just 29lb ft less torque than the W12, it’s a real treat to use.
-It has a guttural soundtrack when you want and near-silence when you don’t.
 A more alert nature combines with an eight-speed automatic and 25kg less mass hung far over the front wheels to turn the V8 into the car you’d always wanted the Continental GT to be.
+And the new V8 S, with a bit more power and even more focus for the chassis, is just about perfect.

 Yes, it can waft along in isolation as brilliantly as it always has, but the V8 is also that bit more pointy and agile when you want to work the four-wheel drive chassis harder.
 It lends itself to dignified performance driving in a way no Conti GT has done before – and the rasp from the exhausts will thrill pedestrians equally so.